SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/test/java/privateconstructors/readme.md

       method: "private {{{ name }}}(){}"
 ~~~~~~~~

-In the GUI Editor, I use the `Show Variables` to create the Moustache template, and then edit the field to add the `private` modifier, brackets and braces to make it syntactically correct.
+In the GUI Editor, I use the `Show Variables` to create the Mustache template, and then edit the field to add the `private` modifier, brackets and braces to make it syntactically correct.

 And this would now allow me to add a private constructor to any class.